 Clickhere to find an integrative vet near you.

-Raw feeding is no different than cooking for yourself and family within your own home.
+Raw feeding is no different than cooking for yourself and your family within your own home.
 Standard sanitary habits should be practiced when handling raw meat.
 Always sanitize your work area thoroughly after prepping, sanitize used food utensils, including your pet’s bowls once they are finished eating.
 Finally, wash hands thoroughly after touching raw meat.

-Keep the raw dog food food frozen until ready to use, and then refrigerate or discard any leftovers.
+Keep the raw dog food frozen until ready to use, and then refrigerate or discard any leftovers.
 Refrigerated leftovers can be stored for no more than 3 days.

 Regularly wash pet dishes – make sure to pick them up after eating, sorry no grazing allowed.
 Leaving the food out will cause the meat to spoil.